smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 * updates (incremental)

 With partitions, the user selects the targeted partition or selecting all different partitions.
-With incremental the difference between input and output can be selected.
+With incremental, the difference between input and output can be selected.

 ## Partitions
 <!--TODO find a good introduction to partitions-->